 At least 5 minutes of warm-up.
 Starting your exercise session gradually helps prevent injury to your muscles and joints and minimizes aches and pains later.
 Take some deep breaths.
 If you are planning on a vigorous workout, make your warm-up period longer.

 Moderate exercise.
 Exercise moderately for at least 30 minutes, 5 days each week.
 Don't exercise to the point of total breathlessness.
 You should be able to carry on a conversation while exercising.

 A cool down.
 Let your body cool down by walking or pedaling slowly for at least 5 minutes and gradually return to rest.
 Do some gentle stretches to keep your body limber and flexible.

 When starting an exercise program, particularly if you haven't been active, start easily and slowly increase the intensity and length of the activity.
 Choose activities that you will want to do every day.
 Remember, before starting a new exercise program, check with your healthcare provider first.
-This is especially important if you have a long-term health problem or take medicines daily.
+This is very important if you have a long-term health problem or take medicines daily.

 You will also benefit from lower-intensity activities like housework, gardening, and walking for pleasure.